-The BLS indicated that employment opportunities for industrial engineers were expected to grow one percent from 2014-2024.
+The BLS indicated that employment opportunities for industrial engineers were expected to grow eight percent from 2018-2028.
 The versatility of these professionals, plus the growing emphasis on workplace production, makes them attractive to many industries.
 The BLS also notes that additional job openings should be created out of the need to replace current industrial engineers who become managers or leave for another industry.
-In May 2015, the BLS reported that industrial engineers earned an average salary of $86,990 annually.
+In May 2018, the BLS reported that industrial engineers earned an average salary of $87,040 annually.

 Prospective industrial engineering students can consider programs that are accredited by ABET, Inc., formerly the Accreditation Board for Engineering and Technology.
 According to ABET, many state licensing boards require applicants to hold a degree from an approved program (www.abet.org).